#Guide to Python Venvs.html

 1. Creation

->the entirety of a python venv resides in an arbitrary named folder
+>the entirety of a python venv resides in an arbitrarily named folder

 $ python -m venv